xulihang/BasicCAT-website/imagetrans/index.md

 It can call a variety of machine translation engines.
 It also supports translation memory, corpus concordance, term management and other common functions of computer-aided translation software.
 It has a sound effects words search engine designed for translating comics.

-Here is a screenshot showing the results of different machine engines of a Japanese sentence.
+Here is a screenshot showing the results of different machine translation engines of a Japanese sentence.
 We can compare the results and choose the best one.
 ChatGPT provides the best translation for this sentence.

 ![Japanese machine translation](/album/imagetrans-machine-translation/ja2en.jpg)